brtknr/brtknr.github.io/about.md

 permalink: /about/
 ---

 Hello, Bharat here!
 Welcome to my [webpage][website].
-I am currently residing at University of Bristol (United Kingdom) doing a [PhD in Mass Evacuation Modelling][massevac].
+I am currently residing at University of Bristol (United Kingdom) doing a PhD in [Mass Evacuation][massevac] modelling.
 I completed my undergraduate Masters degree in Civil and Architectural Engineering at University of Bath in 2012.

 I like spending my time sitting in cafes, coding, reading, organising and collaborating on tech projects (hint hint)!